Seeking Protection From Chronic Teeth Grinding

-If you notice that you grind your teeth more often and consistently than normal, than you should consider speaking with us about the possibility of bruxism.
-However, if your condition occurs more often at night and you aren’t aware of it, then you can improve your chances of catching it early and preventing extensive tooth damage by looking out for these common signs:
+It can be difficult to identify teeth-grinding if it only occurs when you slumber, but there are a few telltale signs that you can be on the lookout for, to better inform your treatment.
+You should consider speaking with us about the possibility of bruxism if you grind your teeth or if you suspect you grind your teeth at night.
+You can improve your chances of catching it early and preventing extensive tooth damage by looking out for these common signs:

 - Sore facial and jaw muscles